jackgore/api-check/README.md

 `api-check` looks for test definitions stored in `json` files with the `.ac.json` extension stored in any subdirectory in your project.

 You can run all test definitions in your project by running `api-check run` in the root of your project directory.

+For more info on available commands you can run:

+`$ api-check help`

 ### Integrating with go test